-The bare statement of a theorem is thus a valueless maxim given by age to youth.
+The bare statement of a theorem, without a reiteration of its proof, is thus a valueless maxim given by age to youth.
 This would appear to be so, even if "age" here is our former, younger self.
-As Wordsworth wrote in "My Heart Leaps Up" [77, p.
-85], The child is the father of the man; And I could wish my days to be Bound each to each by natural piety.
+As Wordsworth wrote in "My Heart Leaps Up" [91, p.
+85],

+The child is the father of the man; And I could wish my days to be Bound each to each by natural piety.
 The child, or younger person, passes along a theorem to the man, or older person; but how can the older person properly receive this legacy?
 How can one day be remembered in the next, without being simply relived?
 To give a proper account of Euclid would seem to require us to repeat him; not to parrot him, but, as it were, to be him.